vaimo/composer-patches/README.md

 The important part to note here is to remember that exclusion ignores patch target and focuses on the owner instead.
 Description is also not part of the exclusion logic.

-## Defining patches with strict path restrictions
+## Defining patches with strict path strip level

 By default, the patcher will try to apply the patch with several path stripping options - in some cases this is not something that one wants to allow - for example: if the patch is in full extent just creating